mendersoftware/mender-docs/03.Client-installation/01.Overview/docs.md

 root filesystem partition and the Application updates will update components in the active root filesystem.

-Note that in order to support *Opereating System updates*, a *board integration* is required which includes more than simply installing Mender on top of a running operating system.
+Note that in order to support *Operating System updates*, a *board integration* is required which includes more than simply installing Mender on top of a running operating system.
 If you want support for Operating System updates, either use OS images provided in [Get started](../../01.Get-started) or follow the chapters on System